 Since inception, we have incurred significant operating losses.
-Our net loss was \$30.5 million for the three months ended March 31, 2020.
-As of March 31, 2020, we had an accumulated deficit of \$233.5 million.
+Our net loss was \$64.7 million for the six months ended June 30, 2020.
+As of June 30, 2020, we had an accumulated deficit of \$267.7 million.
 We have financed our operations primarily through private placements of our preferred stock and proceeds from the sale of common stock in our IPO.
 We have devoted all of our efforts to research and development.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- continue our current research programs and our preclinical development of product candidates from our current research programs; - seek to identify additional research programs and additional product candidates; - initiate preclinical testing and clinical trials for any product candidates we identify and develop; - maintain, expand, enforce, defend and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio; - seek marketing approvals for any of our product candidates that successfully complete clinical trials; - establish a sales, marketing, and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - further develop our base editing platform; - hire additional personnel, including research and development, clinical, and commercial personnel; - add operational, financial, and management information systems and personnel, including personnel to support our product development; - acquire or in-license products, intellectual property, medicines, and technologies; - should we decided to do so, build and maintain a commercial-scale cGMP manufacturing facility; and - continue to operate as a public company.
+- continue our current research programs and our preclinical development of product candidates from our current research programs; - · seek to identify additional research programs and additional product candidates; - initiate preclinical testing and clinical trials for any product candidates we identify and develop; - maintain, expand, enforce, defend and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio; - seek marketing approvals for any of our product candidates that successfully complete clinical trials; - establish a sales, marketing, and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - further develop our base editing platform; - hire additional personnel, including research and development, clinical, and commercial personnel; - add operational, financial, and management information systems and personnel, including personnel to support our product development; - acquire or in-license products, intellectual property, medicines, and technologies; - · build and maintain a commercial-scale cGMP manufacturing facility; and - · continue to operate as a public company.